Matt Hassett

-Matthew "Matt" Hassett (born 1932) is an Irish retired hurler who played as a right corner-back for the Tipperary senior team.
+Matthew Hassett (1932 – 2 April 2025) was an Irish hurler who played as a right corner-back for the Tipperary senior team.

 Born in Toomevara, County Tipperary, Hassett first played competitive hurling during his schooling at the Patrician College, Ballyfin.
 He arrived on the inter-county scene at the age of twenty-seven when he first linked up with the Tipperary senior team.
 He made his senior debut in the 1960 championship.
 Hassett went on to play a brief role for Tipperary during a golden age for the team, and won one All-Ireland medal, two Munster medals and one National Hurling League medal.
 An All-Ireland runner-up on one occasion, Hassett also captained the team to All-Ireland victory in 1961.

 At club level Hassett was a one-time championship medallist with Toomevara.

 Throughout his inter-county career, Hassett made just 8 championship appearances for Tipperary.
 His retirement came as a result of injury following the conclusion of the 1963 championship.

 In retirement from playing, Hassett became involved in team management and coaching.
 He served as a selector with the Tipperary minor and under-21 teams at various times.

 Biography

-Matt Hassett was born in Toomevara, Co.
-Tipperary in 1932.
+Matt Hassett was born in Toomevara, County Tipperary in 1932.
 The son of Pat and Nora Hassett (née O'Meara), he was born into an area and into a family that had a very strong hurling tradition.
 He was a neighbour of Stephen Hackett, winner of All-Ireland honours with Tipperary in 1925.
 Hassett's father was a first cousin of the famed Patrick ‘Wedger’ Meagher, who captained the Tipperary hurling team in the All-Ireland final of 1913.
-His mother's uncle, Jim O'Dywer, won an All-Ireland medal with Tipp in the inaugural hurling championship in 1887.
+His mother's uncle, Jim O'Dywer, won an All-Ireland medal with Tipperary in the inaugural hurling championship in 1887.
 Hassett was educated at the local national school and later attended the Patrician College in Ballyfin, County Laois.
 Here he became a star on the college hurling team where he was noted as an excellent goal poacher when playing at full-forward.

 Hassett later studied law at university and was a long-time partner in the Nenagh firm of solicitors of James O'Brien & Co.
-His son Mark, now works in the same practice.
+His son Mark now works in the same practice.

+Hassett died on 2 April 2025, at the age of 93.